What If You Cause An Accident? Liability Insurance to the Rescue

 - Need an attorney.
 The liability coverage pays for your legal defense costs if you’re sued as a result of the accident.

 You’re a busy professional woman.
 You may think you don’t need to worry about risk in your everyday life.
-But one of these risk factors may apply to you:
+But one of the risk factors highlighted above may apply to you.